-I never expected to find myself on a whale hunt in Lamalera, a remote corner of Indonesia far far to the east.
-But there I sat as chaos swirled around me and men scrambled to save our lives.
+I never expected to find myself whale hunting in Lamalera, Indonesia, a remote corner of Indonesia far to the east and not too far from Papua.
+But there I sat in a wobbly canoe as chaos swirled around me and men scrambled to save our lives.

 I watched in horror as water poured over the sides of our precariously leaning boat.
 Meanwhile, the giant, bamboo sail whipped and cracked overhead.